 Progressive treatment: the amazing team behind Invisalign place a huge focus on continuing to innovate the system.
 Treatment is now faster and more predictable than ever before and the aligner trays are a precise match for your tooth structures, fitting perfectly over the individual curves and grooves of each tooth.

 If you are interested in finding out more about Invisalign and Orthodontic treatment?
-There are several ways in which you can get in touch with our friendly team, who can book you in for a consultation appointment with us here at Shields Dental & Implant Clinic.
+There are several ways in which you can get in touch with our friendly team, who can book you in for a consultation appointment with us here at Shields Dental & Orthodontic Clinic.

 We are offering free, no obligation video consultations during which patients can find out all they need to know about the treatment options we offer.
 Our friendly reception team can answer any questions you may have about this.
 Just give us a call.